nikclayton/powercoders.org/site/content/_index.md

   heading: Why Kaldi?
   text: >-
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
+Test
 intro:
   heading: What we offer
   text: >-